technofocus-pte/invtailwcdatmtndepth/Lab Guide/Lab 02/Lab 02 - Build an Inventory Management App.md

     ![](./media/image37.png)

-15. Adjust the table to the middle of the page.
-Click on **Insert-\> Text label.**
+15. Adjust the Form control to the middle of the page.
+Click on **Insert > Text label.**
     ![](./media/image38.png)